-Consider whether you want to know your risk of developing a disease that may be serious, yet does not currently have a treatment or cure.It’s important to consider whether a genetic test will help or not.
-In some cases, having information about an increased risk for a serious disease can do more harm than good.
-For some people, it causes a lot of unneeded stress or anxiety.
+Consider whether you want to know your risk of developing a disease that may be serious, yet does not currently have a cure.It’s important to consider whether information from a genetic test will help or not.
+For some people, this information causes a lot of unneeded stress or anxiety.

 Think about what you’ll do with the information.An at-home genetic test won’t tell you what to do about your results.
+For example, if you do have an increased risk for breast cancer, your doctor might recommend additional screenings.
 That’s why it’s usually best to meet with your doctor or a genetic counselor before you take an at-home genetic test.
 They can help you figure out what the results of a test really mean for you and your family.

-When it comes to at-home genetic tests, most genetic counselors and doctors don’t recommend them.
-But that doesn’t mean your doctor can’t be a resource for you.
+When it comes to using at-home genetic tests to assess the risk of disease , most genetic counselors and doctors don’t recommend them.
+But that doesn’t mean we can’t be a resource for you.
 If you’ve done an at-home test and have questions, check with your doctor.
 From there, they can help you decide if meeting with a genetic counselor is a good next step.

 You can make an appointment to meet with a primary care doctor at our: